SystemsApproach/5G/arch.rst

 -  UPF (User Plane Function): Forwards traffic between RAN and the Internet, corresponding to the S/PGW combination in EPC.
-In addition to packet forwarding, it responsible for policy enforcement, lawful intercept, traffic usage reporting, and QoS policing.
+In addition to packet forwarding, it is responsible for policy enforcement, lawful intercept, traffic usage reporting, and QoS policing.

 Of these, the first and third groups are best viewed as a